-Madeline wasn’t liking what the word ‘broke’ implicated.
+Madeline didn’t like what the word ‘broke’ implicated.
 She didn’t want to ask about that, trying not to trigger whatever thin thread of sanity he was still clinging to.
 If she could just get out of her restraints, she was sure she could take him out and get away.

-Geon Woo stood abruptly, but Madeline refused to show surprise, and kept up the act.
+Geon Woo stood abruptly, but Madeline refused to react to the surprise and kept up the act.

-Walking over to one of the shelves nearby, he turned his back on Madeline as he reached for something.
+Walking over to one of the shelves nearby, he turned his back to Madeline and reached for something.

-“But I want to touch you that way,” he continued, as he slowly turned back around, staring at something shiny in his right hand.
+“But I want to touch you that way,” he continued, slowly turning back around, staring at something shiny in his right hand.
 “I can’t wait.
-You have to be broken so I can touch you like I want to.”
+You have to be broken, so I can touch you like I want to.”

-Madeline noticed he had a pair of steel scissors in his hand.
+Madeline noticed a pair of steel scissors in his hand.
 The wallpaper reflected on the blades making the daisies look like a watercolor nightmare of melting yellows and whites.

 “But didn’t you touch me when you dressed me in this pretty dress?”
 Madeline asked, still managing to suppress her nerves.
 “I wasn’t broken then.
 I can pretend to be asleep again if you want to touch me.”

-“I didn’t dress you,” he said simply, moving closer to Madeline’s armchair.
+“I didn’t dress you,” he said quietly, moving closer to Madeline’s armchair.